confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

 Monitoring Container Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
+The following instructions will:

+-  use ``ccloud-stack`` to create a |ccloud| cluster, a service account with proper acls, and a client configuration file

+-  create a ``cloud`` resource api-key for the ``ccloud-exporter``

+-  build a |ak| client docker image with the maven project's dependencies cache

+-  stand up numerous docker containers (2 consumers with JMX exporter, 1 producer with JMX exporter, Prometheus, Grafana, a ccloud-exporter, and a node-exporter) with ``docker-compose``

+-  direct you to Prometheus to validate Prometheus is able to scrape data from the various exporters

+-  direct you to Grafana to validate data is being pulled from Prometheus

 #.
 Create a |ccloud| cluster by running the following commands.
 This will take a few minutes:

    .. code-block:: bash